Vevesta/VevestaX/tutorials/Clustering/Kmeans/tutorial_kmeans.md

 2. [VevestaX GitHub Link](https://github.com/Vevesta/VevestaX)
 3. [Article](https://www.vevesta.com/blog/4_Classification_with_K-Means_and_Vevestax_library?utm_source=Github_VevestaX)

-Vevesta is the next generation Portfolio for Machine Learning Project : Save and share machine learning projects.
+Vevesta is the Your Machine Learning Team's Collective Wiki: Save and Share your features and techniques.
 Explore [*Vevesta*](https://www.vevesta.com/?utm_source=vevestax_github_kmeans) for free.
 For more such stories, follow us on twitter at [*@vevesta1*](http://twitter.com/vevesta1).

 **Author**